grinsted/src.glaciology.net/content/about.md

 +++
-title = "About me"
+title = "Aslak Grinsted"
 +++

-### Hello, I am Aslak Grinsted
+# Welcome

-I am a climate scientist at the Niels Bohr Institute, University of Copenhagen in the Physics for Ice, Climate, and Earth group.
-I am also a dad of three.
+I am an Associate Professor at the Niels Bohr Institute, University of Copenhagen.
+Interested in ice, climate, sea level, and extreme events.
+I like data, statistics, and clever modelling.

+🧪 ❄️ 🌊 🌀 🥼 🌡️

+Dad of two teen girls, and one toddler boy.